Hugo Banzer: Democratic opening of 1978 and toppling

 Pressure from the Carter administration forced Banzer to institute a carefully regulated "democratic opening" in 1978.
 A restricted amnesty was declared, and the country prepared for democratic elections.
 Since the Bolivian constitution did not at the time allow a sitting president to immediately succeed himself, Banzer initially endorsed General Juan Pereda as the regime's candidate.
 It was assumed that Pereda would be elected with government "help" at the polls, rule for four years, and then allow Banzer to return as constitutional president once he had time to polish up his image and transition to civilian politics.
 However, by election time the popularity of a left-wing coalition of former president Hernán Siles was such that nothing could disguise it.

 Nonetheless, the elections of 9 July were rigged.
 Official results showed Pereda not only far ahead of Siles, but with just a few thousand votes over the threshold to win the presidency outright.
 However, massive protests brought the country to a halt, and independent organizations agreed that all exit polls indicated that Siles had actually won handily.
 It later emerged that some 200,000 more votes were cast than the total number of registered voters.

 With the evidence of irregularities too great to ignore, Banzer had the Electoral Court annul the elections.
 He denounced the electoral fraud, blaming it on Pereda and his supporters.
 He declared he would call fresh elections within a year or two.

 However, Pereda and other officers felt Banzer was manipulating them for his own political ends.
 They overthrew Banzer in a coup on 21 July.
-Pereda blamed Banzer for the fraud and promised to call elections in the future, though he didn't specify a time frame.
+Pereda blamed Banzer for the fraud and promised to call elections in the future, though he did not specify a time frame.
 Pereda, in turn, was overthrown in November 1978 by democratically oriented officers under General David Padilla who, embarrassed by the events of the last few months, and suspecting that Pereda did not intend to call new elections either, promptly set a firm date for a return to civilian rule.